 - Find ways to manage your stress, this is crucial!
 Cortisol changes everything.
 High cortisol makes is really hard to be healthy in multiple ways.

-- 8 hours sleep should be a minimum.
+- 8ish hours sleep should be a minimum.
 WE HEAL WHEN WE SLEEP!!

 - Change your cookware to avoid non-stick chemicals like teflon.
 I use solid ceramic Xtrema by Ceramcor.

-- I have found that eating Paleo, or close to Paleo is the way to go for me.
+- I have found that eating Paleo/Anti-inflammatory is the way to go for me.
 I have decreased my grain intake significantly.

-Well, there wasn’t a damn thing easy about it.
+There wasn’t anything easy about it.
 I honestly didn’t think I’d see the day I got back into the dress I wore to my brother’s wedding.
-But I have, comfortably… pictures the next time I have an event! 😉
+But I have, comfortably.

 This was part of my journey that was and continues to be a real struggle.
 I wanted to share, because I think there are an awful lot of people out there going through what I went through.
 You don’t have to.

-Of all the chapters I’ve lived, I must say, this was a toughy.
+Of all the chapters I’ve lived, I must say, this was a really tough one.
 I have learned an awful lot from this part of my journey, and now I can share some pretty important health information with others.

-I knew I needed to write this post 2 years ago.
-I hoped my journey would bring me here.
-I can’t tell you how overwhelmingly happy I am that I am writing and telling you all about it.
-I hope it helps you.
+I knew I needed to write this post when I first learned what was going on.
+I prayed my journey would have a happy ending.
+I can’t tell you how happy I am that I’m writing and telling you all about the successes.
+I hope it helps you!